intel-analytics/ipex-llm/python/llm/example/GPU/LangChain/README.md

 > [!NOTE]
 > For the first time that each model runs on Intel iGPU/Intel Arc™ A300-Series or Pro A60, it may take several minutes to compile.

-## 4. Using langchain upstream to run examples
+## 4. Using LangChain upstream to run examples

 ### 4.1 Streaming Chat Example

-Install langchain dependencies:
+Install LangChain dependencies:

 ```bash
 pip install -U langchain langchain-community